aihehuo/aihehuo_mcp/manual_test.md

 - **get_current_user_ideas()** should return current user's ideas (or error if API key/CURRENT_USER_ID is invalid)
 - **get_idea_details()** should return detailed idea information (or error if API key/idea_id is invalid)
 - **fetch_new_users()** should return concatenated list of new users with filtered fields (or error if API key is invalid)
+- **get_user_details()** should return detailed user information (or error if API key/user_id is invalid)
 - **prompts/list** should return available prompts
 - **prompts/get** should return prompt content from markdown files
 - **resources/list** should return available resources
 - **resources/read** should return brief current user profile (id, name, industry, city, bio) with tool reference
-- All ten tools, prompts, and resources should be listed in their respective list responses
+- All eleven tools, prompts, and resources should be listed in their respective list responses

 ## Semantic Search Best Practices